minad/consult/README.md

     `completing-read-multiple`.
   * `consult-grep`: **EXPERIMENTAL** Search in current directory.
 Grep is invoked asynchronously, while you enter the search term.
-After having entered the search term for `grep`, enter a comma.
-The following input is used in order to use the *fast* Emacs filtering to further narrow down the list of found matches.
+After having entered the search term for `grep`, you can insert a comma.
+The following input is used in order to use the *fast* Emacs filtering to further narrow down the list of matches. `consult-grep` supports preview.
   * `consult-ripgrep`: **EXPERIMENTAL** Search in current directory, like `consult-grep`. similarily to `consult-grep`.
   * `consult-git-grep`: **EXPERIMENTAL** Search in current git repository, like